 We make Bee's Wrap® by infusing organic cotton with beeswax, organic plant oil, and tree resin.
 The result?
 A reusable and compostable wrap with zero plastic waste.

 Not only is Bee's Wrap® a better alternative to plastic wrap, it’s also made entirely from natural ingredients, making it possible for Bee's Wrap® to fully break down in the soil when its life in the kitchen comes to an end.

 The Beeswax in Bee's Wrap®

 We pay close attention to the ingredients and materials we use in our production process.
 Bee's Wrap® fabric and printing are certified by the Global Organic Textile Standard (GOTS).
-Our beeswax is sourced from sustainably managed hives, and we use only organic plant oil and tree resin.
+Our beeswax is responsibly sourced, and we use only organic plant oils.
 The combination of sustainable ingredients creates a malleable, reusable, compostable food wrap.

 As our name suggests, the heart of Bee's Wrap® is beeswax, which is renewable, and versatile.

 We’re committed to sourcing beeswax from responsible beekeepers who are caring for healthy hives.
 Because without bees, the ecosystem as we know it would cease to exist.